Skip to main content

 LIMBUA works directly with more than 9,000 contracted smallholder farmers at the slopes of Mount Kenya in Kirinyaga County.

-• The farmers receive regular training, especially in organic cultivation practices.
+• Farmers receive regular training, including in organic cultivation practices.

 How is the traceability of the organic products ensured?

-Every step — from harvesting and processing to refining, packaging, and export — is transparently linked to the respective farm.
+Each step along the supply chain – from harvesting and processing to refining, packaging and export – is digitally documented and assigned to the respective farms.

 Why does LIMBUA avoid intermediaries in sourcing?

-Direct market access: Smallholder farmers do not have to negotiate with middlemen; they sell their harvests directly to LIMBUA without detours.
+Direct market access: Smallholder farmers do not have to negotiate with middlemen; they sell their harvests directly to LIMBUA.

-Direct payment: Farmers receive immediate payment via mobile phone (M-Pesa).
+Digitalpayment: Farmers receive payment via mobile phone (M-Pesa).

 How many employees does the company have?